Commodity: Commodity trade

 Markets for trading commodities can be very efficient, particularly if the division into pools matches demand segments.
 These markets will quickly respond to changes in supply and demand to find an equilibrium price and quantity.
 In addition, investors can gain passive exposure to the commodity markets through a commodity price index.

-In order to diversify their investments and mitigate the risks associated with inflationary debasement of currencies, pension funds and sovereign wealth funds allocate capital to non-listed assets such as a commodities and commodity-related infrastructure.
+In order to diversify their investments and mitigate the risks associated with inflationary debasement of currencies, pension funds and sovereign wealth funds allocate capital increasingly to non-listed assets such as a commodities and commodity-related infrastructure.

-Inventory data

-The inventory of commodities, with low inventories typically leading to more volatile future prices and increasing the risk of a "stockout" (inventory exhaustion).
-According to economist theorists, companies receive a convenience yield by holding inventories of certain commodities.
-Data on inventories of commodities are not available from one common source, although data is available from various sources.
-Inventory data on 31 commodities was used in a 2006 study on the relationship between inventories and commodity futures risk premiums.